RECIPROCITY INTO NORTH CAROLINA (via the NCASPPB)

 Addiction professionals certified or licensed by NCASPPB who relocate to another state, country or nation may transfer their credential to the new jurisdiction using the reciprocity process only if the new jurisdiction is an IC&RC member board.
 Reciprocity into a non-IC&RC member board is not permitted.
 Additional requirements may be imposed upon the certified addiction professional depending on the laws and regulations governing the practice of addiction related services in the new jurisdiction.
 Therefore, certified addiction professionals are strongly encouraged to contact the IC&RC member board in the new jurisdiction to determine if any additional requirements must be met.

-To begin the reciprocity process, credentialed addiction professionals must contact the NCSAPPB and request a reciprocity application.
+To begin the reciprocity process, credentialed addiction professionals must contact the NCASPPB and request a reciprocity application.
+In your email, please advise which credential you are wanting to reciprocate and to which state.
+We must have this information to determine if your credential can be reciprocated.
 Upon completion of the reciprocity application by both the credentialed addiction professional and the NCASPPB, and upon receipt of this information by the certification board in the new jurisdiction, that Board will then issue the certified addiction professional the equivalent credential offered unless laws or regulations governing the practice of addiction related services in the new jurisdiction must first be met.